Count Magnus (film): Production

-In 2019 Mark Gatiss stated, "The one everyone has always wanted to do is Count Magnus, which eluded the great Lawrence Gordon Clark."
-Gatiss finally got to make his cut-back version in 2022.
-Of Gatiss’s adaptation, Lucy Mangan of The Guardian giving the production 2 stars out of 5, wrote, "The plot is slight, it’s far from visually engaging and it manages one paltry jump scare.
-I’ve had worse frights from a Misty comic strip.", while Orlando Bird of The Daily Telegraph gave it 3 stars, writing, "Mark Gatiss's MR James ghost stories have become a pleasurable Christmas TV staple, even if this offering tickled rather than thrilled."

 In an interview in the Radio Times published in December 2022, Gatiss revealed that he had introduced a plot twist in his version.
-He said that the story's narrator is actually Count Magnus, his life unnaturally extended by his deal with the “Prince of the Air” which allows him to narrate his story from within his padlocked tomb.
-Gatiss said:

-"This one needed a narrator, I think, just because there were lots of nice little passages [in the original story]...
-In the story, it’s an Englishman.
+He said that the story's narrator is actually Count Magnus, his life unnaturally extended by his deal with the "Prince of the Air" which allows him to narrate his story from within his padlocked tomb.
+Gatiss said:"This one needed a narrator, I think, just because there were lots of nice little passages [in the original story]...
+In the story, it's an Englishman.
 But soon as I thought it could be a Swedish voice, I thought, 'Well, whose voice could that be?' and then the idea came to me of him [Count Magnus] lying in the tomb, narrating it for his own purposes!
-So yeah, that’s what that came from."
+So yeah, that's what that came from."

 Locations

 Filming locations included the Hall Barn estate in Beaconsfield, South Bucks.
 The temple beside the house stood in for the mausoleum of Count Magnus.
 No filming took place in Sweden owing to budgetary restraints.